TanjaKec/bootcamp/content/day1/Git and GitHub/_index.en.md

 git ---version
 ```

-If Git is not recognised, that means that it needs to be install from <https://gitforwindows.org>.
-Download the needed file and run the installation by sellecting all the defaults.
+If Git is not recognised, that means that it needs to be installed from <https://gitforwindows.org>.
+Download the needed file and run the installation by selecting all the defaults.
 Close the command window to allow for the change in your system to go through and reopen it.
 Once again type the above command.

 Now, after Git has been added to your system you should set it up by providing your email address and your name: